 - Creating structured offboarding to help stop knowledge leaks and numerous other archetypes pulled right from common day-to-day tasks

-After you select a template, you’ll see that the default text is there to not just prompt you with what to write but gives you an easy-to-read example of text developed by our communications team to help you write clearly and succinctly.
-With Swimm templates, you simply edit the document with your own explanation of the code while it’s fresh and clear in your mind.
+After you select a code documentation template, you’ll see that the default text is there to not just prompt you with what to write but gives you an easy-to-read example of text developed by our communications team to help you write clearly and succinctly.
+With Swimm code documentation templates, you simply edit the document with your own explanation of the code while it’s fresh and clear in your mind.

 Once you’re happy with your draft, you can open a PR to create the doc (or commit it directly to any selected unprotected branch).

-If you’re looking for an easy way to get started with documentation, Swimm templates give you that quick access to writing your first doc.
-So, for example, if you know what should be written, but you simply aren’t all that keen on writing, you can open up a template and literally just start writing your notes - knowing that it’s going to help the rest of your team understand the code you’ve written.
+If you’re looking for an easy way to get started with documentation, Swimm code documentation templates give you that quick access to writing your first doc.
+So, for example, if you know what should be written, but you simply aren’t all that keen on writing, you can open up a template and literally just start writing your notes – knowing that it’s going to help the rest of your team understand the code you’ve written.

 Others with a great facility to write and less averse to documentation will also find Swimm’s code documentation templates convenient to help show the immediate wins of documentation, bringing others onboard to the major benefits of Continuous Documentation.